serralvo/XCTestMetrics/README.md

 ![XCTestMetrics Report on Slack](https://github.com/serralvo/Tractor/blob/master/report-image.png)

 ## Features
+- [x] Get metrics about your project tests, like number of failures, when it happened, percentage of flakiness.
 - [x] Help to identify flaky tests.
-- [x] Give the big picture of project tests, number of failures, when it happened, percentage of flakiness.
 - [x] Easy and fast setup.

 ## Requirements